 Groundwater also plays an important ecological role.
 The level of the water table often determines lake levels and the hydrologic state of wetlands.
-Low water tables can affect stream flow, causing a regularly flowing stream to be reduced to intermittent flow, at best posing potential negative impacts on aquatic species, both plant and animal.
-Aquifers serve as subsurface links between ecosystems in the landscape, and consequently, conduits for contamination by pollutants.
+Low water tables can affect stream flow, causing a regularly flowing stream to be reduced to intermittent flow, posing potential negative impacts on aquatic species, both plant and animal.
+Aquifers serve as subsurface links between ecosystems in the landscape and, consequently, are at risk of being conduits for contamination by pollutants.